teamtypie/auto-typer-intervals/README.md

 # AutoTyper with Random Intervals

 I had this AutoTyper commissioned as I was looking for something to auto type a set amount of text at different random intervals.
 I also wanted to add the functionality of modifying the thresholds of the intervals.
+This open source project is free under the GNU General Public Licsense version 3 and supports Windows 10 only.

+If you enjoyed this application, please consider buying me a coffee.
+Thank you for your support!

+Or <a href="https://www.paypal.me/gryzing" target="_blank">PayPal</a>

 # Instructions
 - To use, type whatever text that you want to appear in the first text box.